 As we discussed earlier in the post, there are some third-party Android VPN apps that you might want to try if you are unhappy with the performance or usability of your VPN’s app on Android.
 OpenVPN Connect and VPN client pro both have a lot of potential in this case, since the vast majority of VPN services do support OpenVPN.

-Over the years, free Android VPN apps have cultivated a toxic reputation.
+Over the years, free Android VPN apps have cultivated a toxic reputation — and for good reason.
 One major study examined over 200 different free Android VPN apps and found some alarming issues.
 Here are the biggest problems with free Android VPN services according to the study noted above:

-- 38% of free VPN apps contained malware
+- 38% of free Android VPN apps contained malware

 - Many popular free Android VPN apps contained tracking libraries